 For the year ended March 31, 2021, impairment losses consisted of 5,201 million yen of impairment of property, plant and equipment and 2,625 million yen of impairment of intangible assets and others.
-The recoverable amount of an asset or cash generating unit is mainly measured based on the fair value less cost of disposal.
+The recoverable amount of an asset or cash-generating unit is mainly measured based on the fair value less cost of disposal.
+There were no individually significant impairment losses.